wirrell/SPART-python/README.md

 The model paper is:
 The SPART model: A soil-plant-atmosphere radiative transfer model for satellite measurements in the solar spectrum - Yang et al. (2020)

+### Update Notifications

+- 2021-06-12: Sentinel2A+B coefficients were added in final version
+- 2021-06-15: PROSPECT-PRO was added as second leaf model option that builds on top of PROSPECT5-D (Féret et al., 2021)

 ## Installation

 There are two ways: